 Working out at home

 Creating an at-home exercise program is a great way to get more physically fit, especially if you have limited time and resources.
 The good news is you can have a well-rounded workout without ever stepping in a gym or using machines!
-Current CDC and USDA recommendations for physical activity are at least 150 minutes of moderate intensity each week, spread out over at least three days.
+The Centers for Disease Control and Prevention (CDC) recommendations for physical activity are at least 150 minutes of moderate intensity each week, spread out over at least three days.
 Moderate intensity simply means that you will raise your heart rate and break a sweat.
 Strengthening activities are also recommended at least twice a week.

 One way to incorporate aerobic and strengthening activities in a home-based workout is by alternating between cardio exercises and strength training exercises.
 For example, do jumping jacks for two minutes then do push-ups for one minute.
 Follow this up by repeating jumping jacks for two minutes and doing lunges for one minute, etc. In this type of circuit, you integrate aerobic activities with various strengthening activities in an efficient routine.
 Other examples of at-home aerobic activities include walking/marching/jogging in place and jumping rope.
 Sit-ups, squats, and leg lifts can be done at home to strengthen muscles.